 I contacted a couple of private, highly rated schools like L’École Suisse Internationale and Lutèce Langue that provided the small class sizes, emphasis on oral communication, and family-type atmosphere I was seeking.

 Unfortunately, both told me that they rarely had demand for advanced courses and could not guarantee a C1 group class.
-If you are a beginner or intermediate student looking for a boutique, personal style of learning, however, I recommend checking them out.
+If you are a beginner or intermediate student seeking a boutique, personal style of learning, however, I recommend contacting them.

 Alliance Française Paris – Île de France

 The Alliance française is a non-profit that promotes the French language and francophone culture around the world.
-(Due to rules of French capitalization, “française” is lowercase.)
-Its headquarters are on Paris’s Left Bank in a historic building in the 6th arrondissement, near the Luxembourg Gardens.
+(Due to French capitalization rules, “française” is lowercase.)
+Its headquarters are on Paris’s Left Bank in a historic building in the 6th arrondissement, near the lovely Luxembourg Gardens.

 I was initially concerned that such a large school would be impersonal and unresponsive.
 I do have to say they are slow, sometimes very slow, to respond to messages, either to individual email addresses or the Contact page on their website.
-My response times varied from three days to four weeks (!).
-However, their responses were always helpful when they arrived.
+Response times varied from immediate to three days to four weeks (!).
+A few emails never received a reply at all.
+Other students had similar experiences.
+One reported she had difficulty reaching anyone by phone.
+Unfortunately, Alliance’s website also didn’t provide answers to many questions.

-Alliance française’s group courses run in four-week sessions, except for their two-week oral and grammar workshops.
-You cannot start on any Monday like many language schools, but rather on defined start dates.
-I signed up for a four-week intensive in-person French course at 20 hours/week on the website.
-Next step was the online placement test, which for levels upper intermediate and up just consisted of an essay.
+I signed up for a four-week in-person French course at 20 hours/week on the website.
+Next step was the online placement test, which for levels upper intermediate and up just consists of an essay.

 I was originally placed into a B2 (upper intermediate) level after my placement test, but I requested to be moved to C1 (advanced) since that was my level at another French school.
 Alliance française was flexible about changing the level of the course.